March 30, 2022

 Sharing is caring!

-Sayulita is a vibrant beachside town on Mexico’s Pacific Coast, with a fun energy and surf culture.
+Sayulita, Mexico, is a vibrant beachside town on Mexico’s Pacific Coast, with a fun energy and surf culture.
 I visited a few years ago and fell in LOVE with its charm, incredible food & laid back vibes.
 This time we decided to spend a few weeks here to really soak up the atmosphere.

 Sarah drinking coconut at beach front mexico restaurant

-WHAT’S THE VIBE
+WHAT’S THE VIBE OF SAYULITA

-Since my last visit, Sayulita has grown from a sleepy surf town to a bustling hotspot among locals & travellers.
+Since my last visit, Sayulita has grown from a sleepy small surf town to a bustling hotspot among locals & travellers.
 Rightly so with its exceptional cafes, colourful streets, food vendors, artisanal shopping options & proximity to gorgeous beaches.

 Select your accommodation wisely (either right in the action if you prefer, or an oasis out of the hustle) & you’ll love your experience here!